joonbum/joonbum/content/Project/shrp2_speeding.md

 - Completed (2018)
 comments: false
 date: "2016-10-02T22:55:05-04:00"
-description: A project to examine a series of research questions using the SHRP2 data.
+description: A project to examine a series of research questions using the SHRP2 data
 draft: false
 showcomments: true
 showpagemeta: true